 In spring the earth awakens and life bursts forth from seeds that have been cradled in the soil.
-Resins give an earthy smell in the spring and reminds us that the soil is ready to be planted.
-As energy quickens and flows, so do the resins, which I think of as the life blood of plants.
+Resins give an earthy smell in the spring and remind us that the soil is ready to be planted.
+As energy quickens and flows, so do the resins, which I think of as the lifeblood of plants.

 The other categories that I include for spring are leaves and flowers.
 As we move into summer more flowers and leaves green our gardens accompanied by fruit and seeds, and the growth of twigs and roots.

 In autumn fruit and nuts are abundant, but leaves blaze into their final glory and then fade revealing more of the wood and bark of trees and roots.
 Finally the quiet of winter descends with seeds tucked into the ground once again among the roots.
 Of course, there are exceptions, especially around Yule, as there are many aromas that we associate with the season.
 For example, citrus and clove oils are reminiscent of the orange pomanders.

 As a new season begins, pick a few oils with which you are familiar to create a scent.
 In summer, try a combination of lavender, patchouli, and orange, which come from flowers, leaves, and fruit, respectively.

 Lavender carries the sweetness of summer, patchouli has the rich fullness of warm earth, and orange brings the delight of abundance.
 For autumn, pine (twigs and leaves), sage (leaves), and juniper (fruit) provide a combination that is deep, warming, and comforting.
 It speaks of brilliant fall days and chilly nights as it imparts a cozy feeling of evenings by the fireplace.